Hampi Itinerary: Best Places to Visit, Stay & Experience in 2 Days

 A short walk from Virupaksha Temple leads to Hemakuta Hill, Hampi, a cluster of ancient Hampi monuments and archways.
 This site provides panoramic views of Hampi’s boulders, making it a favorite spot for Instagram-worthy shots.
 The hill is especially mesmerizing during sunrise and sunset, casting a golden hue over the Hampi Karnataka ruins.

 Next, visit the Vijaya Vittala Temple, Hampi, an architectural masterpiece famed for its Hampi Stone Chariot and musical pillars.
 The temple’s intricate sculptures and expansive courtyards showcase the pinnacle of Vijayanagara artistry.
 Allocate ample time to marvel at the detailed craftsmanship and capture stunning photos.
+Hampi places to visit like this one define the architectural grandeur of the region.

 Afternoon Exploration: Queen’s Bath & Lotus Mahal